Peter Criss (album)

-Peter Criss is the first solo studio album by Peter Criss, the drummer of American hard rock band Kiss.
-It was one of four solo albums released by the members of Kiss on September 18, 1978.
-The album was produced by Vini Poncia, who went on to produce the Kiss albums Dynasty (1979) and Unmasked (1980).
-Criss covered "Tossin' and Turnin'", which was a No. 1 hit for Bobby Lewis in the U.S. during the summer of 1961.
+Peter Criss is the debut solo studio album by Peter Criss, the drummer of American rock band Kiss.
+It was one of four solo albums released by the members of Kiss on September 18, 1978, but yet under the Kiss label, coming out alongside Ace Frehley, Gene Simmons and Paul Stanley.
+The album was produced by Vini Poncia, who went on to produce Dynasty (1979) and Unmasked (1980) for Kiss.

+Composition

+Peter Criss, in contrast to the anthemic hard rock of Kiss, was described as "pop rock, sung in the style of Rod Stewart," by Daly Andrew of MusicRadar.
+"My album reflected my musical taste," Criss explained in his 2012 autobiography Makeup to Breakup.
+"Motown-inspired R&B with horns and backup singers."
+Producer Vini Poncia aimed for emotional and relatable songs to Criss, recalling "he was able to do some white R&B, and bluesy kind of things that he grew up with.
+He was able to show the world a different side to him."

+Four of the tracks ("I'm Gonna Love You", "Don't You Let Me Down", "That's the Kind of Sugar Papa Likes" & "Hooked on Rock 'n' Roll") were originally written in 1971 for Criss's pre-Kiss band, Lips.
+Criss also covers "Tossin' and Turnin'", which was a No. 1 hit for Bobby Lewis in the U.S. during the summer of 1961.
 The song was subsequently covered by Kiss on their 1979 tour.

-Songs

-Much of the material on the album was originally written in 1971 for Criss's pre-Kiss band Lips.
-These include "I’m Gonna Love You", "Don't You Let Me Down", "That's the Kind of Sugar Papa Likes", and "Hooked on Rock 'n' Roll".
-The album also includes a cover of the song "Tossin' and Turnin'" by Bobby Lewis.